zzqqp/HyperCube-Quicksort/README.md

 # HyperCube-Quicksort
-Implementation in C++ using OpenMPI.
+Implementation in C using OpenMPI.
 Implement a broadcast operation within an L-dimensional subcube.
 An MPI program to perform hypercube quicksort

 Initially, each process randomly generates n local elements